isaacsas/SPRFittingPaper2023.jl/docs/src/fitting.md

 ![spr_fit](./fitting_data/fit_curves.png)

-Here the SPR data is shown in black and the average predicted responses in color.
+Here the SPR data is shown in black, and the average predicted responses from forward simulations using the best fit parameters in color.
 Finally, we can save a spreadsheet with our fits and parameter estimates via
 ```julia
 curvefile = joinpath(OUTDIR, "parameters.xlsx")